Muhammad-Awais-Tariq/Release_Radar/README.md

 2. Search for **Google Gemini(PaLM) Api**
 3. Paste your Gemini API key (from [aistudio.google.com/apikey](https://aistudio.google.com/apikey))
 4. Save
-5. Open the **Message a model** node and link it to this new credential
+5. Open the **Google Gemini Chat Model** node and link it to this new credential

 ### Step 4 — Activate the workflow

-1. Toggle **Publish/Active** at the top of the workflow canvas
+1. Toggle **Active** at the top of the workflow canvas
 2. Open the **Webhook** node → copy the **Production URL** (e.g. `http://localhost:5678/webhook/discover`)

 ### Step 5 — Set up the Streamlit app